-The Teachers Standards 2012 (updated 13 December 2021) remind us that teachers, early career teachers and headteachers should safeguard children and maintain public trust in the teaching profession as part of our professional duties.
+This duty applies to all teachers, including Head Teachers and Early Career Teachers.
+The Teachers Standards 2012 (as updated) remind us that teachers, early career teachers, and Head Teachers should safeguard children and maintain public trust in the teaching profession as part of our professional duties.

-The Children and Social Work Act of 2017 places responsibilities for a Designated Teacher to have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+A Designated Teacher has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care outside England and Wales.